 Dacrymyces palmatus (Orange Jelly) is a unique fungi that is yellow to orange, soft and slimy gelatinous, spatulate.
 With age, it becomes lobed or multi-lobed and finally convoluted.
 It can vary widely in size but rarely exceeds 5 or 6 cm. long by 2 or 3 cm. in height.
 It is quite common in the early fall and can be found on dead conifer stumps and logs after prolonged rainy periods.
 Edibility is unknown.

 Lycoperdon perlatum (Gem-Studded Puffball) are spiny small globes (5-6 cm.) usually found in clusters and aging to yellow-brown to brown when the skin cracks to release olive spores.
 Widespread and common on woody debris.
-Edible when white.
+Edible when white, although they are basically tasteless.

 Lycoperdon curtisii (Curtis's Puffball) are up to 2 cm., have prominent spikes and turn from white to brown with age.
 They are a very common puffball which grow in small clusters and can be found in both grassy areas as well as gravel lanes.
 Edibility is unknown.